How to negotiate repairs after a home inspection

 - Accept the seller's decision or walk away

-You’ve found the one: that perfect house.
+You’ve found the one: That perfect house.
 The trouble is, there’s some work to be done to transform the property into the home of your dreams.
-There are cracks in the bathroom tile and most of the outlets are two-plug.
-A home inspection discovered some mold in the basement, too.
+There are cracks in the bathroom tile, and most of the outlets are two-pronged instead of three.
+Oh, and a home inspection discovered some mold in the basement, too.